Rangers vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has picked up at least one hit in nine straight games.
-During his last 10 games he is hitting .415 with four doubles, a triple, five home runs, five walks and 12 RBI.
+- Ohtani hopes to build on a 10-game hitting streak in this matchup.
+During his last 10 games he is batting .487 with five doubles, a triple, five home runs, seven walks and 12 RBI.

 Ohtani Recent Games